A sustainable palm oil production for the protection of the rain forest

 A special platform was established for trading Book & Claim certificates.
 This is run by the GreenPalm company.
 On the trading platform (www.greenpalm.org), the producers of palm oil and palm kernel oil register how much of their RSPO-audited and certified output they wish to sell.
 On the basis of this registration, the certificates for sustainable palm oil and palm kernel oil can then be traded on the market.

-Why certificates are important
+Why local initiatives are important